janekx21/bachelor-thesis/chapters/ba.typ

 is a possibility to optimize the grammar and reduce parsing time.
 The Visual Studio Code plugin is very light and there is only one obvious optimization.
 Using the build in syntax highlighting instead of the semantic token feature of the language server.
-The following sections deal with asynchrony and server state versus on promise query.
+The following sections deal with asynchronicity and server state versus on promise query.

 === Rust Async with Tokio <tokio>